-First of all, VCTs are companies that are listed on the London Stock Exchange.
-They are run by a fund manager and aim to make money by investing in other, mainly small or early-phase companies.
-A VCT is a highly tax efficient UK closed-end collective investment scheme designed to provide private equity capital for small expanding companies.
-Also, as an investor, you could benefit from income in the form of dividends and, or capital growth.
+VCTs are companies that are listed on the London Stock Exchange.
+They are run by a fund manager and aim to make money by investing in other – largely small or early-phase – companies.

 Enterprise Investment Schemes.

 An EIS offers income tax relief of 30% on investments up to £1 million.
 The maximum permissible investment per individual, but shares must be held for at least three years from the date of issue.
-Also, income tax will be payable on any dividends paid.
+It should also be noted that income tax will be payable on any dividends paid.